 Whenever you consume sugary foods and drinks, the sugar coats the surface of your teeth and gums.
-The bacteria that live in your mouth then eat this sugar to produce an acid that deteriorates tooth enamel.
-If you have a toothache and suspect a cavity, we recommend calling a dentist as soon as possible to schedule an appointment.
+The bacteria that live in your mouth then eat this sugar to produce an acid that deteriorates the tooth enamel.
+If you have a toothache and suspect a cavity, request an appointment with one of our family dentists.
 Sensitive teeth can also be a sign of a bigger oral health issue.

 Reduce Sugary Foods and Drinks